-A repeatability test is normally done by repeating the measurement at least 5 times in row.
+A repeatability test is normally done by repeating the measurement at least 5 times in a row.
 For instruments with a high range (over 100 kg / 220 lbs), it should be done at least 3 times.

-In the repeatability test, the instrument is first zeroed, then the load is placed on load receptor and indication is recorded once it is stabilized.
+In the repeatability test, the instrument is first zeroed, then the load is placed on the load receptor and indication is recorded once it is stabilized.
 Then the load is removed and zero indication is checked and zeroed if necessary.
 Then the load is placed again, and so on.

 For a multi-range instrument, a load close but below the first range max is often sufficient.